 A specialized packaging method that is dictated by Club Stores such as Sam’s and Costco.
 Generally refers to the PDQ or display tray that houses a number of retail packages so that the trays are stackable in a way that is consistent with Club store merchandising.

 2 or more retail products or “gifts” that are arranged or bundled to give the product set more value.
-Gift sets are often found in Health and Beauty, cosmetics and hair care retail shops.
+Gift set packaging is often found in Health and Beauty, cosmetics and hair care retail shops.

 The act of inserting a product, bag or powder directly into a chipboard folding carton then gluing both ends.
 “Cartoning” typically refers to an automatic process that is done using a cartoning machine such as a Clybourn.

-A newer pouch style where the packet is long and narrow and was originally designed as a feature to easily add a flavor or some other powder additive to bottled water.
+A newer pouch style where the packet is long and narrow.
+Stick packaging was originally designed as a feature to easily add a flavor or some other powder additive to bottled water.

 Vertical Form, Fill and Seal

 A high volume pouch filling method where the film is converted (formed and sealed) while pulling the film from the roll in the vertical plane.
 A “fin” seal, which is the fold over seal down the center, rear of a pouch, is evidence that a vertical machine was used.

 A pouch machine that converts and indexes a pouch along the horizontal plane.
 A common alternative for a stand up pouch that may require a gusset or a zipper.
 A Bartelt is the most common horizontal form fill and seal machine as it is flexible and can pouch powders or liquids based on the delivery system set-up.

 Bag in Box